 Thank you for your interest in signing up to be a reviewer for the Annual Meeting of the Academy of Management.
 We would like to thank those of you who have reviewed in the past and welcome those of you who are new to reviewing.
-We encourage you to take the guidelines to heart as the quality of the Annual Meeting Program is based upon the reviews you provide for the Division and Interest Group Program Chairs and the Teaching and Learning Conference.
+We encourage you to take the guidelines to heart as the quality of the Annual Meeting Program is based upon the reviews you provide for the Division and Interest Group (DIG) Program Chairs and the Teaching and Learning Conference.
 Thank you in advance for the service you are willing to offer as a reviewer.
 The Reviewer Center opens in early December.

 Setting the Tone of the Review

 Please keep your comments constructive.
 If the problems that you identify cannot be fixed, try to provide the author(s) with constructive ideas for how they might improve upon their submission as they develop their research.
 It is also important to try to identify the strengths of a manuscript to help the author(s) improve their work.
 One of the greatest services that DIG reviewers perform is the development of the research of members who submit their work.
 Identify areas of weakness in a manuscript, but also provide specific guidance on how the authors might address the limitations you have noted.
 The more specificity you provide in your review, the more likely it is that the authors will benefit from your efforts.

 Authors deserve to be treated with respect, regardless of your evaluation of their work.
 Remember, you are representing a particular DIG with your review and ultimately the AOM.
 Please try to be open-minded to different authors using different theoretical frameworks.
 Try to judge manuscripts based on how well they stimulate thinking and discussion.
 Also, keep in mind that many AOM members come from disciplinary backgrounds and research traditions with diverse theoretical and methodological orientations.